 Cocoa butter is fat that is composed of three to four glycerides of fatty acids.
 What complicates matters in chocolate making is that each of these different fatty acids solidifies at a different temperature.
 Once you melt a chocolate bar, the fatty acid crystals separate.
 The objective in tempering melted chocolate is to entice the disparate fatty acid crystals of cocoa butter back into one stable form.

 Tempering is like organizing individual dancers at a party into a Conga line.
-For chocolate, temperature and motion are the party organizers that bring all the individual dancing crystals of fatty acids together in long lines and, in the process, create a stable crystallization throughout the chocolate mass.
+In chocolate tempering, temperature and motion are the party organizers that bring all the individual dancing crystals of fatty acids together in long lines and, in the process, create a stable crystallization throughout the chocolate mass.

 Also, strange as it may sound, the temperature at which well-tempered chocolate melts is much higher than untempered chocolate because the fatty acid crystals in tempered chocolate are locked together tightly-it takes a higher temperature to pull them apart.
 Being tightly bound, well-tempered chocolate is resistant to developing chocolate bloom-that whitish film, streaks or spots of cocoa butter that form on the surface of chocolate.